devjhex/inbox/README.md

 ## Project Overview
 This is a web app that shows the functionality of an inbox.
 ## Tech Stack
-This is built with HTML for markup and Tailwind for styling.
+This is built with HTML for markup and Tailwind CSS for styling.
 ## Screenshots